-Note: All steps in this section assume that primary configuration of the jukebox is complete.
+Note: All steps in this section assume that primary configuration of Tier 2 is complete.

-C.1 Adding Media to the Jukebox
+C.1 Adding Media to Tier 2

-The following sections explain how to use MediaStor to add media to the jukebox and assign it to an application pool.
+The following sections explain how to use MediaStor to add media to Tier 2 and assign it to an application pool.
 Once media is assigned to the application pool, it can be accessed by DiskXtender.